Trusted WordPress tutorials, when you need them most.

 Remove the Comments Section Code From the Template

 We hope this tutorial helped you learn how to create a custom single attachments template in WordPress.
-You may also want to learn how to embed a Facebook video in WordPress or check out our list of the best Instagram WordPress plugins.
+You may also want to learn how to unpublish a WordPress page or check out our list of important pages that every blog should have.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.